danthedeckie/simpleeval/README.rst

 If you really need that (BE CAREFUL!), then modify the module global ``simpleeval.DISALLOW_PREFIXES``.

+The initial idea came from J.F.
+Sebastian on Stack Overflow ( http://stackoverflow.com/a/9558001/1973500 ) with modifications and many improvements, see the head of the main file for contributors list.

 Please read the ``test_simpleeval.py`` file for other potential gotchas or details.
 I'm very happy to accept pull requests, suggestions, or other issues.
 Enjoy!